Homoerotic poetry: Hispano-Arabic

 The Almohad invasion brought the emergence of all kinds of new literary courts in the centuries 12th and 13th.
 The greater female autonomy in this North African ethnic group led to the appearance of a greater number of female poets as well—some of whom also created poems that sang of feminine beauty.

 Baltic and middle eastern

-Russian has Mikhail Kuzmin and Gennady Trifonov (who was imprisoned for writing homosexual poems which were not published at the time).
+Russia has Mikhail Kuzmin and Gennady Trifonov (who was imprisoned for writing homosexual poems which were not published at the time).
 Valery Pereleshin lived in exile in Brazil where he produced a significant body of gay poetry.
 Poland had gay poets in the early part of the twentieth century and has an increasingly open gay culture.
 Brane Mozetic writes in Slovene.

 Turkey has a huge gay poetry heritage as does medieval Hebrew.
 Hebrew gay poetry has been discussed by Norman Roth, Jefim Schirmann and Dan Pagis and dates from the Middle Ages in Spain.
 C. M. Naim surveyed gay poetry in an article in Studies in the Urdu ghazal and Prose Fiction (1979) and Ralph Russell has dealt with the subject in various books.

-African

-Very little is known about oral homosexual poems in African cultures.